samergul/EmployeeMangementSystem/Templating-your-PowerShell-scripts.md

 ...
 ```

-This is a great time saver because we reuse the same scripts everywhere and it helps us avoid stupid mistakes.
+This is a great time saver because we reuse the same scripts everywhere and it helps us avoid mistakes.